Elspeth Ballantyne: Early life

-Ballantyne admitted that she not initially inspired to take up acting and became a laboratory technician at the Royal Adelaide Hospital instead.
-Professor Robert Quentin from the University of NSW suggested she audition for the National Institute for Dramatic Arts (NIDA).
-She was awarded a scholarship and became NIDA's first intake in 1959.
+Ballantyne was not initially inspired to take up acting as a career, instead, becoming a laboratory technician at the Royal Adelaide Hospital.
+Professor Robert Quentin from the University of NSW suggested she audition for the National Institute of Dramatic Art (NIDA).
+She was awarded a scholarship and was part of NIDA's first intake in 1959, graduating with a Diploma of Dramatic Art in 1960.